wp-plugins/sexybookmarks/readme.txt

 == Changelog ==
+= 2.6.0.1 =
+* This is actually a rollback release back to 2.5.5.1 due to the very unstable nature of 2.6.0.
+I'll look into that soon.
+Sorry for having you all update more than once within such a short span of time. we're having growing pains. --norman

 = 2.6.0 =
 * Optimized/Reduced file sizes
 * Plugin now uses sprite for all icons in dashboard